-RSL Awards is excited about the possibilities video submission of exams presents, but we do still need to make sure that the exams are fit for purpose and adhere to a reasonable set of principles, to ensure we can still provide the excellent level of fairness and consistency you would expect from a RSL Awards exam process.
+RSL Awards is excited about the possibilities that Recorded Digital Exams present, but we do still need to make sure that the exams adhere to a reasonable set of principles, to ensure we can still provide the excellent level of fairness and consistency that you would expect from an RSL exam.
+Candidates will be marked by an official examiner in exactly the same way that they would be in a face to face exam.